mitchlabeetch/Intuitive_Music/native/intuitives_daw/docs/UserManual/en/DAW/010_sequencer.md

 own drum patterns, for example.

 ### Takes
-When you copy and item in Stargate, it is the same item, and changes to one copy affect all copies of items with that name.
+When you copy and item in Intuitives, it is the same item, and changes to one copy affect all copies of items with that name.
 To make changes to an item without affecting existing copies, right-click and create a new take.